-The Lasalgaon market is regulated under the Agricultural Produce Act of Bombay and functions under the control of 'The Agricultural Produce Market Committee, Lasalgaon'.
+The Lasalgaon market is regulated under the Agricultural Produce of Bombay and functions under the control of 'The Agricultural Produce Market Committee, Lasalgaon'.
 This Committee, set up in 1947 through a Notification by the erstwhile Government of Bombay, consists of 15 members, including representatives of agriculturists and traders.
 Prior to regulation, marketing was done by the itinerant traders who used to buy commodities from the cutlivators in their villages.
 The result of the market regulation has been that the cultivators bring their produce themselves to the market.
-Lasalgaon does not have any feeder markets, but is served by six sub-market vards-one each at Chandwad, Niphad, Saikeda, Ozar Palkhad and Pumpalgaon Basant.
-The major portion of the agricultural produce marketed from the neighbouring villages is brought to these sub-yards for sale, not to Lasalgaon which is farther away.
-Thus, these sub-market yards perform the function of primary assembling of agricultural produce.
+Lasalgaon does not have any feeder markets, but is served by six sub-market yards-one each at Chandwad, Niphad, Saikeda, Ozar Palkhad and Pumpalgaon Basant.
+The major portion of the agricultural produce marketed from the neighbouring villages is brought to these sub-market yards perform the function of primary assembling of agricultural produce.
 The main market committee at Lasalgaon exercises control and supervision over these yards in administrative and accounts matters.

 With a jurisdiction extending to two taluks, Niphad and Chandwad of the Nasik district, the Lasalgaon mandi, serves as an assembling market for onions, groundnut, jaggery and cereals like wheat, jowar and bajra.
 The hinterland of the market encompasses an area of 1098.3 sq. miles with 278 villages and a population of 2,69,513 (1951 census).
-In addition to the villages of Niphad and Chandwad taluks, surrounding villages from the taluks of Malegaon, Sinner, Yeola, Kalwan in Nasik district and Kopergaon and Sangamnner in Ahmednagar district form part of the hinterland.
+In addition to the villages of Niphad and Chandwad taluks, surrounding villages from the taluks of Malegaon, Sinner, Yeola, Kalwan in Nasik district and Kopergaon and Sangammer in Ahmednagar district form part of the hinterland.
 There has been no change in the area and the number of villages during the last ten years.